22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/deloitte-llm-hallucination-case/README.md

 - Safe, secure, and monitored deployment, including post-production oversight

 This introduction is provided to demonstrate the governance approach and structural intent.
-The full operational policy (including workflows, controls, escalation, assurance testing, and audit mechanisms) is available by request for organisations building or maturing their Responsible AI programs.
+The full operational policy (including workflows, controls, escalation procedures, evidence requirements, and assurance steps) is **not publicly provided**.
+It is only shared under **formal engagement** where governance accountability, ownership, and implementation responsibility are defined.

 ## Visuals
 - `lion_swimlane.png`  Governance failure swimlane